 The queen and the princess were just ready to set out with the king when they saw, advancing toward them from the end of the long gallery, two great basilisks, dragging after them a very badly made box; behind them came a tall old woman, whose ugliness was even more surprising than her extreme old age.
 She wore a ruff of black taffeta, a red velvet hood, and a farthingale all in rags, and she leaned heavily on a crutch.
 This strange old woman, without saying a single word, hobbled three times round the gallery, followed by the basilisks, then stopping in the middle, and brandishing her crutch threateningly, she cried:

-"Ho, ho, Queen!
-Ho, ho, Princess!
-Do you think you are going to break with impunity the promise that you made to my friend the Yellow Dwarf?
-I am the fairy of the Desert; without the Yellow Dwarf and his orange tree my great lions would soon have eaten you up, I can tell you, and in Fairyland we do not suffer ourselves to be insulted like this.
-Make up your minds at once what you will do, for I vow that you shall marry the Yellow Dwarf.
+"Ho, ho, queen!
+Ho, ho, princess!
+Do you think you're going to break with impunity the promise that you made to my friend the yellow dwarf?
+I'm the fairy of the desert; without the yellow dwarf and his orange tree my great lions would soon have eaten you up, I can tell you, and in Fairyland we don't suffer ourselves to be insulted like this.
+Make up your minds at once what you'll do, for I vow that you shall marry the yellow dwarf.
 If you don't, may I burn my crutch!"

-"Ah!
-Princess," said the queen, weeping, "what is this that I hear?
+"Ah! princess," said the queen, weeping, "what's this that I hear?
 What have you promised?"

-"Ah! my mother," replied Bellissima sadly, "what did you promise, yourself?"
+"Ah! my mother," replied Rose sadly, "what did you promise, yourself?"

 The king of the Gold Mines, indignant at being kept from his happiness by this wicked old woman, went up to her, and threatening her with his sword, said:

-"Get away out of my country at once, and for ever, miserable creature, lest I take your life, and so rid myself of your malice."
+"Get away out of my country at once, and for ever, miserable creature, or I take your life, and so rid myself of your malice."

 "Wretched little monster!" said the king; "do you dare to call yourself the princess's lover, and to lay claim to such a treasure?
-Do you know that you are a dwarf – that you are so ugly that one cannot bear to look at you – and that I should have killed you myself long before this if you had been worthy of such a glorious death?"
+Do you know that you're a dwarfthat you're so ugly that one can't bear to look at youand that I should have killed you myself long before this if you had been worthy of such a glorious death?"

-The Yellow Dwarf, deeply enraged at these words, set spurs to his cat, which yelled horribly, and leaped hither and thither – terrifying everybody except the brave King, who pursued the dwarf closely, till he, drawing a great knife with which he was armed, challenged the king to meet him in single combat, and rushed down into the courtyard of the palace with a terrible clatter.
+The yellow dwarf, deeply enraged at these words, set spurs to his cat, which yelled horribly, and leaped hither and thitherterrifying everybody except the brave king, who pursued the dwarf closely, till he, drawing a great knife with which he was armed, challenged the king to meet him in single combat, and rushed down into the courtyard of the castle with a terrible clatter.
 The king, quite provoked, followed him hastily, but they had hardly taken their places facing one another, and the whole Court had only just had time to rush out on the balconies to watch what was going on, when suddenly the sun became as red as blood, and it was so dark that they could scarcely see at all.
-The thunder crashed, and the lightning seemed as if it must burn up everything; the two basilisks appeared, one on each side of the bad Dwarf, like giants, mountains high, and fire flew from their mouths and ears, till they looked like flaming furnaces.
-None of these things could terrify the noble young King, and the boldness of his looks and actions reassured those who were looking on, and perhaps even embarrassed the Yellow Dwarf himself; but even his courage gave way when he saw what was happening to his beloved princess.
-For the fairy of the Desert, looking more terrible than before, mounted on a winged griffin, and with long snakes coiled round her neck, had given her such a blow with the lance she carried that Bellissima fell into the queen's arms bleeding and senseless.
+The thunder crashed, and the lightning seemed as if it must burn up everything; the two basilisks appeared, one on each side of the bad dwarf, like giants, mountains high, and fire flew from their mouths and ears, till they looked like flaming furnaces.
+None of these things could terrify the noble young king, and the boldness of his looks and actions reassured those who were looking on, and perhaps even embarrassed the yellow dwarf himself; but even his courage gave way when he saw what was happening to his beloved princess.
+For the fairy of the desert, looking more terrible than before, mounted on a winged griffin, and with long snakes coiled round her neck, had given her such a blow with the lance she carried that Rose fell into the queen's arms bleeding and senseless.
 Her fond mother, feeling as much hurt by the blow as the princess herself, uttered such piercing cries and lamentations that the king, hearing them, entirely lost his courage and presence of mind.
-Giving up the combat, he flew toward the princess, to rescue or to die with her; but the Yellow Dwarf was too quick for him.
-Leaping with his Spanish cat on the balcony, he snatched Bellissima from the queen's arms, and before any of the ladies of the Court could stop him he had sprung on the roof of the palace and disappeared with his prize.
+Giving up the combat, he flew toward the princess, to rescue or to die with her; but the yellow dwarf was too quick for him.
+Leaping with his Spanish cat on the balcony, he snatched Rose from the queen's arms, and before any of the ladies of the court could stop him he had sprung on the roof of the castle and disappeared with his prize.

 The king, motionless with horror, looked on despairingly at this dreadful occurrence, which he was quite powerless to prevent, and to make matters worse his sight failed him, everything became dark, and he felt himself carried along through the air by a strong hand.

-This new misfortune was the work of the wicked Fairy of the Desert, who had come with the Yellow Dwarf to help him carry off the princess, and had fallen in love with the handsome young King of the Gold Mines directly she saw him.
-She thought that if she carried him off to some frightful cavern and chained him to a rock, then the fear of death would make him forget Bellissima and become her slave.
+This new misfortune was the work of the wicked fairy of the desert, who had come with the yellow dwarf to help him carry off the princess, and had fallen in love with the handsome young king of the Gold Mines directly she saw him.
+She thought that if she carried him off to some frightful cavern and chained him to a rock, then the fear of death would make him forget Rose and become her slave.
 So, as soon as they reached the place, she gave him back his sight, but without releasing him from his chains, and by her magic power she appeared before him as a young and beautiful fairy, and pretended to have come there quite by chance.

 The king, who was quite deceived by her altered appearance, replied:

-"Alas! beautiful Fairy, the fairy who brought me here first took away my sight, but by her voice I recognized her as the fairy of the Desert, though what she should have carried me off for I cannot tell you."
+"Alas! beautiful Fairy, the fairy who brought me here first took away my sight, but by her voice I recognized her as the fairy of the desert, though what she should have carried me off for I can't tell you."

 "Ah!" cried the pretended Fairy, "if you have fallen into her hands, you won't get away till you have married her.
-She has carried off more than one prince like this, and she will certainly have anything she takes a fancy to."
-While she was thus pretending to be sorry for the king, he suddenly noticed her feet, which were like those of a griffin, and knew in a moment that this must be the fairy of the Desert, for her feet were the one thing she could not change, however pretty she might make her face.
+She has carried off more than one prince like this, and she'll certainly have anything she takes a fancy to."
+While she was thus pretending to be sorry for the king, he suddenly noticed her feet, which were like those of a griffin, and knew in a moment that this must be the fairy of the desert, for her feet were the one thing she couldn't change, however pretty she might make her face.

 Without seeming to have noticed anything, he said, in a confidential way:

 "Surely," replied the prince; "how could I deceive you?
-You see it is so much more flattering to my vanity to be loved by a fairy than by a simple princess.
-But, even if I am dying of love for her, I shall pretend to hate her till I am set free."
+You see it's so much more flattering to my vanity to be loved by a fairy than by a simple princess.
+But, even if I'm dying of love for her, I shall pretend to hate her till I'm set free."

-The fairy of the Desert, quite taken in by these words, resolved at once to transport the prince to a pleasanter place.
+The fairy of the desert, quite taken in by these words, resolved at once to transport the prince to a pleasanter place.
 So, making him mount her chariot, to which she had harnessed swans instead of the bats which generally drew it, away she flew with him.
 But imagine the distress of the prince when, from the giddy height at which they were rushing through the air, he saw his beloved princess in a castle built of polished steel, the walls of which reflected the sun's rays so hotly that no one could approach it without being burnt to a cinder!
-Bellissima was sitting in a little thicket by a brook, leaning her head on her hand and weeping bitterly, but just as they passed she looked up and saw the king and the fairy of the Desert.
-Now, the fairy was so clever that she could not only seem beautiful to the king, but even the poor Princess thought her the most lovely being she had ever seen.
+Rose was sitting in a little thicket by a brook, leaning her head on her hand and weeping bitterly, but just as they passed she looked up and saw the king and the fairy of the desert.
+Now, the fairy was so clever that she couldn't only seem beautiful to the king, but even the poor princess thought her the most lovely being she had ever seen.

 While she was saying this, the king, who really loved her as much as ever, was feeling terribly sad at being so rapidly torn away from his beloved princess, but he knew too well how powerful the fairy was to have any hope of escaping from her except by great patience and cunning.

-The fairy of the Desert had also seen Bellissima, and she tried to read in the king's eyes the effect that this unexpected sight had had on him.
+The fairy of the desert had also seen Rose, and she tried to read in the king's eyes the effect that this unexpected sight had had on him.

-"Time will show, madam," replied the king; "but if you wish to convince me that you have some regard for me, do not, I beg of you, refuse to aid Bellissima."
+"Time will show, madam," replied the king; "but if you wish to convince me that you have some regard for me, do not, I beg of you, refuse to aid Rose."

-"Do you know what you are asking?" said the fairy of the Desert, frowning, and looking at him suspiciously.
-"Do you want me to employ my art against the Yellow Dwarf, who is my best friend, and take away from him a proud princess whom I can but look on as my rival?"
+"Do you know what you're asking?" said the fairy of the desert, frowning, and looking at him suspiciously.
+"Do you want me to employ my art against the yellow dwarf, who is my best friend, and take away from him a proud princess whom I can but look on as my rival?"

-The king, who had his own reasons for wishing to keep the old Fairy in a good humor, did not spare pretty speeches, and after a time he was allowed to walk by himself on the sea-shore.
-The fairy of the Desert had by her enchantments raised such a terrible storm that the boldest pilot would not venture out in it, so she was not afraid of her prisoner's being able to escape; and he found it some relief to think sadly over his terrible situation without being interrupted by his cruel captor.
+The king, who had his own reasons for wishing to keep the old Fairy in a good humor, didn't spare pretty speeches, and after a time he was allowed to walk by himself on the sea-shore.
+The fairy of the desert had by her enchantments raised such a terrible storm that the boldest pilot wouldn't venture out in it, so she was not afraid of her prisoner's being able to escape; and he found it some relief to think sadly over his terrible situation without being interrupted by his cruel captor.